Contents

 2 Purpose

 The purpose of this policy is to ensure staff are aware of the process to be followed when moving to alternative premises.
-Generic checklists for each stage of the move (pre-move, moving day, post move) are provided in appendices 1 to 3.
-One of the primary aims of this policy is to ensure that the trust maintains the confidentiality, integrity and availability of personal data in line with current legislation and guidance and that no personal or confidential data or information remains in a vacated premise.
+Generic checklists for each stage of the move (pre-move, moving day, post move) are provided in appendices A to C. One of the primary aims of this policy is to ensure that the trust maintains the confidentiality, integrity and availability of personal data in line with current legislation and guidance and that no personal or confidential data or information remains in a vacated premise.

 This policy is to be used as an aide memoire by a number of staff including but not limited to; service managers, health and safety team, information governance team and all staff.
 This policy is intended to be used at various stages during the process of moving to alternative premises, including the planning phase, during and post move.